Music Career Finder

 Education & Training

-There are many schools, colleges, and universities offering courses, certificates, and degrees in music production, including graduate level studies.
+If you do choose to further your education, there are many schools, colleges, and universities offering courses, certificates, and degrees in music production, including graduate-level studies.

 Every program has a unique approach to learning production skills and techniques.
 Some focus more on audio engineering, music technology, and computer science, perhaps leading to a Bachelor of Science (B.Sc.).